evodify/phylogenetic-analyses/GSI/README.md

 To see all possible option, run python script with --help option: `python script.py --help`

 # To do:
-1. Fix x-axis shift bug.
+1. Fix the x-axis shift bug.
-2. Implement filter by bootstrap values: (ete2: TreeNode.support)
+2. Implement filtering by bootstrap values: (ete2: TreeNode.support)
-3. Set root on fly (ete2: TreeNode.set_outgroup)
+3. Enable setting root on fly (ete2: TreeNode.set_outgroup)